Bitcoin Storm – Crypto Trading Bot Review by Traders

 At the outset, we are met with suspicious clues.
 The overly official jargon is right there in the title.
 The domains .live and .app are a bit strange, as is the use of several websites to sell the same product.

 The logos are dissimilar enough to stand out, but they do share some similar elements.
 No reputable company puts forward two or more different logos.
 A logo is a key element of brand identity.
-Without a strong, good logo, there can be no brand awareness.
+Without a strong, good Bitcoin Storm logo, there can be no brand awareness.
 Without brand awareness, the business will not grow well.

 It goes contrary to any regular business’ interest to do this, but not the scammers, who only stand to gain through the confusion and lack of clarity.

 Bitcoin is in many ways a flagship operation for crypto, but in the past few years, quite a few good alternatives have arisen.
-Focusing this hard on one crypto coin is a strange decision to say the least.
+Focusing this hard on one crypto coin is a strange decision, to say the least.

-Then there is the signup form with a mandatory phone number field as well as the disclaimer about sharing your information with third parties.
 Both of these are non-standard and quite suspicious.
-Sometimes, crypto broker platforms will offer mobile phone verification, but rarely is it mandatory and sharing your information with any third parties is most certainly non-standard.
+Sometimes, crypto broker platforms will offer mobile phone verification, but rarely is it mandatory and sharing your personal financial information with third parties is most certainly non-standard.

-Here are a few things to unpack.
-First, what kind of investment allows for a daily profit of $1300 for an average user?
-What is the average investment then?
-How is this profit possible if the market is going through a bear phase and the prices of all the coins are dropping?
+What is the average investment then, if you’re going to earn money in that amount?
+While market ultimately decides the trading income, we can’t understand how is this profit possible if the market is currently going through a bear phase and the prices of all the coins are dropping?

-Next, there is this strange claim about making a million within about just 2 months.
 Another awfully specific claim with no additional context.
 It sounds good at first, but there are questions immediately popping into mind.
 For example, just who these people are, and what was their investment?
 During which period did they achieve this amazing result and using which coin?

 That may sound noble, but the question remains: Just how are they making money here?
 How are they getting to even net-zero, let alone a profit on this project?